daattali/beautiful-jekyll/index.md

 ## About Me

-I am currently a Data Scientist working on the Ads Core ML team.
+I am currently a Data Scientist at Meta working on the Ads Core ML team.
 I have an Economics PhD from New York University.
 My academic research focused on industrial organization, applied econometrics and behavioral economics.
 Outside of work, I like to code, play around with interesting datasets, climb and bike around the city.

 ## Some links